BASKETBALL GLOSSARY

 Switch - Whether done on or off-the-ball, this is when two defensive players swap who they are guarding with each other.

-Tag -One defense, when a player is headed towards the basket and you move in to make contact with them and possible disturb their rhythm/thought process, then get back to your player.
+Tag -On defense, when a player is headed towards the basket and you move in to make contact with them and possibly disturb their rhythm/thought process, then get back to your player.

 Technical Foul - A foul that can happen in a number of ways, from taunting an official to hanging on the rim too long after a dunk.
 A player gets two technicals before they get ejected from a game.
 A technical foul results in a single free-throw for the opposition - form a player of their choosing.